TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 This took me a while to work out.
 Importing and exporting `ItemOffsetMapping` resulted in `import { ItemOffsetMapping } from '@candidstartup/react-virtual-scroll'` being added to the `index.d.ts` file for `react-spreadsheet`.
 Makes sense.

 The import was being resolved by parsing the source code within `react-virtual-scroll` rather than using its `index.d.ts`.
 It turns out that this is the first time I've used a type defined in one package as part of the API of another.
-By default API Extractor uses the default `tsconfig.json` which does indeed [resolve inter-package references within the monorepo]({% link _posts/2024-05-13-bootstrapping-npm-package-build.md %}) by reading source code.
+By default, API Extractor uses `tsconfig.json` which does indeed [resolve inter-package references within the monorepo]({% link _posts/2024-05-13-bootstrapping-npm-package-build.md %}) by reading source code.

 I needed to add `tsconfigFilePath: "tsconfig.build.json"` to `api-extractor.json` to force it to use built packages when resolving dependencies.

 # Data Interface for Cell Edit

 The data interface also needs a method for changing the contents of a cell.
 I decided to use a single method that sets both value and format.
-When typing text into a spreadsheet, the input is parsed to try and determine the format.
+When typing new text into a cell, the input is parsed to try and determine the format.
 The end result is that both value and format need to be set for the cell.

 Cell values, particularly numbers, depend on the format for correct interpretation.
 It seems safest to require value and format to be set together, even when editing.